 Sometimes the AI has to take a back seat and let users do a little exploring.

 The key to optimising for AI travel tools is knowing where they get their information from for different actions.
-For example, we know Google gets its local listings from Google My Business and confirms info against third-party directory listing platforms like Yell and Yelp.
-So when a user asks for Mexican restaurants in the area, we know these restaurants want to be listed on Google My Business and third party listing sites to be visible.
+For example, we know Google gets its local listings from Google Business Profile and confirms info against third-party directory listing platforms like Yell and Yelp.
+So when a user asks for Mexican restaurants in the area, we know these restaurants want to be listed on Google Business Profile and third party listing sites to be visible.

 Meanwhile, people’s holidays in the US have local searches powered by CitySearch, OpenTable, Yahoo!
 Local, Yelp and ReserveTravel.